 Unlike Windows 95 & 98, Windows NT 4 supports a Dual Processing environment.
 Therefore if you wish to obtain extra performance from your system using a second processor Windows NT 4 is a better platform.
-Besides the installation procedure of Windows NT 4 itself, drivers required for use of the EP-GXB-M are almost not required.

-Please note that currently Microsoft will only support AGP & USB functions when the operating system is Windows 95 OSR2.1 (or newer), Windows 98, or Windows NT 5.0 (a.k.a.
+Please note that currently Microsoft will only support AGP & USB functions when the operating system is Windows 95 OSR2.1 (or newer), Windows 98, or Windows NT 5.
+0 (a.k.a.
 Windows 2000).
 These operating systems are programmed to support AGP functions using separate independent VxD miniport drivers from VGA drivers, through API.
 However, under Windows NT 4.0 the AGP functions are not defined in the API.
 Therefore if an AGP card is used in the system it will function equivalent to PCI performance.

 1: Install Windows NT 4.
 Follow Microsoft directions for installation.
-If you are installing from CD-ROM you can now boot directly from the Windows NT 4 CD and begin installation right away.
+If you are installing from CD-ROM you may now boot directly from the Windows NT 4 OEM CD and begin installation right away.
 No more bootable floppy disks or DOS real mode CD drivers needed!
-(Atapi EIDE CD drives only.)
+(Atapi EIDE CD drives and OEM CD versions only.)
 See page 44 for enabling this feature (boot sequence).
 Additionally Service Pack 3 or higher is recommended to be installed.